 Preliminary Recommendation #5 The Working Group could recommend that if registrars wish to perform transformation of contact information, these data should be presented as additional fields (in addition to the local script provided by the registrant), to allow for maximum accuracy.

-Preliminary Recommendation #6 The Working Group could recommend that the field names of the WHOIS contact information be translated into as many languages as possible.
+Preliminary Recommendation #6 The Working Group could recommend that the new system facilitate the loading of field names in languages as required.

+Preliminary Recommendation #7 The Working Group could recommend that these recommendations are implemented as soon as technically possible.

-“Non-Recommendation” #7 Based on recommendations #1-#6, the question of who should bear the burden of translating or transliterating contact information to a single common script is moot.
+“Non-Recommendation” #8 Based on recommendations #1-#6, the question of who should bear the burden of translating or transliterating contact information to a single common script is moot.

 Note: The Working Group in its discussions so far pointed out that regardless of who decides, it is most likely registrants and registrars that would have to carry the financial burden of translating/transliterating contact information.

-The Community is strongly encouraged to supply its views on this issue, regardless of whether they view mandatory translation/transliteration as recommended.
+5.2.3 Suggestions for further policy work

+During its meetings, the Working Group discussed issues surrounding its charter’s main questions.
+Those highlighted in the public comment review tool (see the annex) are listed below with the number(s) of the relevant comments:

+Should data in a Whois replacement system be machine-readable?
+46

+Should there be two sets of fields in a Whois replacement system in case transformation is carried out?
+33-34

+If transformation is ever carried out, standards would be required to avoid discrepancies between the original and transformed data sets.
+7

+Should the language of non-Latin Whois data fields be indicated ("marked")?
+If so, is there a better solution than tagging?
+27-29, 37

+Is the registrant’s consent required before a transformed version of Whois data is published in Whois?
+54-55

+Is a Whois verification required every time a transformed field is updated?
+56

+Further work is required on how all of the current Whois work fits together.
+25

+What are the responsibilities on registrants and registrars as regards contactablity?
+32

 Community Input